Homeopathy Made Simple (Part 1) – First Steps to Homeopathy First Aid

 There is very little variation in the symptoms arising from first-aid injuries so, unlike acute or chronic problems that need more thought, it is easy to choose the correct remedy.

-A blow to the thumb from a hammer, for example, will produce the same set of symptoms no matter who you are, and so respond to one or two symptom-matching remedies.
+A blow to the thumb from a hammer, for example, will produce the same set of symptoms no matter who you are, and so will respond to one or two symptom-matching remedies.

 For this reason it is best to rote-learn a small number of first-aid remedies or have a simple reference list to refer to when the need arises.